 You need to know what tensions sound good for each individual drum.
 Learning how the batter head and the resonant head interact with each other is equally important!
 You can have both drum heads perfectly “in tune,” but fight against each other because the interval between them isn’t good.

-Imagine that you lose your drum tuner.
+Imagine that you lose your Drum Dial.
 What will you do then?
-The best thing to do is to use these drum tuners as tools to supplement your already good drum tuning ear.
+The best thing to do is to use these products as tools to supplement your already good drum tuning ear.
 If you are completely in the dark when it comes to tuning drums, be sure to check out the millions of YouTube videos on tuning drums.
 Here’s one of my favorites.